lorenanda/lorenanda.github.io/_posts/2018-04-11-ulab-conference-edinburgh.md

 ---
 layout: post
-title: Talking about autism in Austrian newspapers @ 8th ULAB Conference in Edinburgh
+title: Autism as figure of speech in Austrian newspapers (a critical discourse analysis)
+description: Talk at the 8th ULAB Conference in Edinburgh
-tags: [linguistics, events]
+tags: [linguistics, conferences]
 comments: true
 ---